lavague-ai/LaVague/docs/docs/get-started/token-usage.md

 LaVague leverages LLMs for web page interaction and reasoning.
 To estimate costs for various use cases, LaVague provides a `TokenCounter` module.
 This tool offers insights into cost factors at each step of an agent's task.

+LaVague uses LLMs to reason and interact with web pages.
+The cost of LLM inference depends on the number of tokens consumed and the pricing per token of the models used.
+You can use the LaVague `TokenCounter` module to generate an estimate of the tokens consumed while using LaVague.

+As well as providing information about the `total_llm_tokens` consumed and `total_llm_cost` by your agent's run, you can also access in-depth information to help you undestand the different factors or agent components behind this cost.

 ## Key points:

-- Pricing estimates are available for models listed in `pricing_config.yml`.
+- Pricing estimates are available for the models listed in [pricing_config.yml](https://github.com/lavague-ai/LaVague/blob/main/lavague-core/lavague/core/utilities/pricing_config.yml).
 - Estimates use a default tokenizer (`o200k_base` from `tiktoken`) for all models.
 - Price approximations utilize multipliers from `pricing_config.yml` when necessary.